Everything You Ever Wanted to Know About Silence

-Everything You Ever Wanted to Know About Silence is the debut album of American rock band Glassjaw, released on May 9, 2000 by Roadrunner Records.
+Everything You Ever Wanted to Know About Silence is the debut album of American post-hardcore band Glassjaw, released on May 9, 2000, by Roadrunner Records.
 It was produced by Ross Robinson.
-Since its release, the album has received positive reviews from critics and has been cited as an influential album in post-hardcore, though in recent years there has been some controversy over the album's lyrical content, which was seen as misogynistic.
+The album received positive reviews from critics, and has since been cited as an influential album in the genre.

 Glassjaw has been rumored to discourage the purchasing of this album due to their acrimonious split from Roadrunner Records.
 Instead, they encourage people to download their music via file sharing software, such as Limewire.
 Robinson claimed that the label showed no interest in the band until he pushed to have them signed and showed little interest after.

-A remastered version of the album was released on March 24, 2009 with two bonus tracks: "Convectuoso" and a cover of Youth of Today's "Modern Love Story".
+A remastered version of the album was released on March 24, 2009, with two bonus tracks: "Convectuoso" and a cover of Youth of Today's "Modern Love Story".

 Background and recording

 Glassjaw originally formed in 1993 after vocalist Daryl Palumbo and guitarist Justin Beck met each other working for a summer camp.
 Throughout the next few years, the group issued various demo tapes and EPs and experienced many line up changes.
 Their line up would eventually stabilize by 1999, featuring bassist Manuel Carrero, guitarist Todd Weinstock, and drummer Sammy Siegler.
 With this line up, the group booked a recording session with local producer Don Fury, and the demo recording that resulted from it would eventually be heard by producer Ross Robinson.
 Robinson, impressed by the material, would then show up to a rehearsal, after which he offered them studio time at Indigo Ranch and convinced Roadrunner Records to sign the group.

 Recording sessions for the album lasted for about two months total.
 While all material for the album was written by the band before production began, Robinson did influence arrangements of the tracks "Hurting and Shoving (She Should Have Let Me Sleep)" and the album's title track.